GrantEadie/national-parks-csharp/README.md

 #### Database

-1. Navigate to the NationalParksApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/ParkWatch.Solutions/AudioProject`).
+1. Navigate to the NationalParksApi directory using the MacOS Terminal or Windows Powershell
 2. Run the command `dotnet ef database update` to generate the database through Entity Framework Core.
 3. (Optional) To update the database with any changes to the code, run the command `dotnet ef migrations add <MigrationsName>` which will use Entity Framework Core's code-first principle to generate a database update.
 After, run the previous command `dotnet ef database update` to update the database.